 Tis the season for company holiday parties.
 The time of year when employees gather to mix and mingle with co-workers outside of the normal work setting.
 It sounds like a merry ol’ time to most, but holiday parties can be a headache for HR leaders.
 While it’s a great opportunity to thank employees for all their hard work and let loose, it’s important to ensure it happens responsibly.
-Every year, ThinkHR publishes tips for making events safer to decrease potential hidden costs involved in employer-sponsored events (see Workday Holiday Parties–A Great Way to End the Year!)
+Every year, ThinkHR publishes tips for making events safer to decrease potential hidden costs involved in employer-sponsored events.
 This year we’ve broken it down into simple dos and don’ts to provide a high-level guide for executing this year’s festivities.

 Follow your stated employee policies.
 Keep in mind that holiday parties are employer-sponsored, so the company may be responsible for whatever happens at the party and sometimes for events that occur after the party.
 Be sure to emphasize that all guidelines will apply to the party even if it is off-site or after work hours.

 Consider taking steps to limit alcohol consumption.
 If you decide that alcohol will be served and the party is off-site and after hours, provide plenty of food rich in carbs and protein to slow the absorption of alcohol into the bloodstream.
 You can also have a cash bar, limit the number of drink tickets or close the bar early to deter over-consumption.